the-t-in-rtf/fluid-couchdb-test-harness/README.md

 The harness provided by this package can be run in one of three modes:

+1. Docker
+2. Vagrant
+3. "External"

+### Docker

-1. By default, the harness attempts to launch a [Docker](https://www.docker.com) container with an instance of CouchDB.
+By default, the harness attempts to launch a [Docker](https://www.docker.com) container with an instance of CouchDB.

+## Vagrant

-2. If you are in an environment (such as Windows 7) where running Docker is not possible, you can set the `FLUID_TEST_COUCH_USE_VAGRANT` environment variable to use [Vagrant](https://www.vagrantup.com) instead.
+If you are in an environment (such as Windows 7) where running Docker is not possible, you can set the `FLUID_TEST_COUCH_USE_VAGRANT` environment variable to use [Vagrant](https://www.vagrantup.com) instead.
 See below for details.

+## "External"

-3. If you would like to use your own standalone instance of CouchDB, configure it to listen to the same port used by the tests in this package (25984) and set the `FLUID_TEST_COUCH_USE_EXTERNAL` environment variable.
+If you would like to use your own standalone instance of CouchDB, configure it to listen to the same port used by the tests in this package (25984) and set the `FLUID_TEST_COUCH_USE_EXTERNAL` environment variable.
+This mode is used by our GitHub CI setup.

+Please note, when using an "external" instance, you must ensure that an administrative user named `admin` exists, whose password is set to `admin`.
+You can see an example of the required configuration for GitHub Actions in this package's `.github` folder.

 ## Running the Tests